ahmadajmi/learning-javascript/chapter4.md

 #### Callbacks and Scope

-Suppose the callback function is an object method and not a normal function, and if the method uses `this` to refer to another object property, this can cause a problem. for example supose that we want to log the objct name in the object method and use this method as a callback. in this case the `this.name` will refer to the global object
+Suppose the callback function is an object method and not a normal function, and if the method uses `this` to refer to another object property, this can cause a problem. for example suppose that we want to log the object name in the object method and use this method as a callback. in this case the `this.name` will refer to the global object

 ``` javascript
 var myApp = {